 Rising up from the rich, green fields on the west side of the Loire Valley, Château du Rivau looks like an illustration from a book of fairy tales.
 Combining both Renaissance and medieval architecture, the keep boasts a working drawbridge and its white limestone turrets are topped by blue-gray slate tiles.

 Inside, the family still lives in the upper floors, while the lower ones are decorated with shining suits of plate armor and period furniture.
 But, for me, the real reason to visit is outside.

 The castle has more than a dozen whimsical gardens and I delighted in spotting the small pixies, sprites, princesses and knights that littered the plantings.
 Even better was the oversized art — a massive mole erupts from a flower bed, a pair of Wellies look as if a giant had just stepped away and a carousel horse silently gallops by.

 You can follow your nose to the lavender beds or the rose garden, where gardeners tend more than 200 rose varieties that were chosen for their perfumes.
-In the vegetable plot, local and common varieties of squash grow on rambling vines and Barangeonnier beans clamber up trellises towards the sun.
+In the vegetable plot, local and common varieties of squash grow on rambling vines and Barangeonnier beans clamber up trellises toward the sun.
 I also got lost in the small box-hedge maze and hunted for fantastical topiary creatures hidden in the enchanted forest.